 The American settlers in the 1860s found that they could grow virtually any crop in the fertile valleys around Healdsburg.
+By 1867, the population had doubled.
+The new town was incorporated as a City, with Col. Lewis A. Norton serving as the first mayor in 1867.
 In 1871, the railroad opened new markets for farm produce and established Healdsburg as a prosperous agricultural district.
 The recreational opportunities offered by the Russian River created a seasonal stream of vacationers, arriving by regularly scheduled passenger trains, boosting the local economy.

 By the 1880s, the major regional revenue besides tourism was derived from grapes, lumber and hops.
 The proliferation of farming, combined with the railroad, made sawmills and the canning and packing industry central to the local economy.
 The bottom dropped out of Healdsburg’s flourishing wine industry with Prohibition - the passage of the Volstead Act in 1919.
 During the 1920s, most of Healdsburg's vineyards were pulled up and replanted with fruit trees, especially French prunes, Imperial prunes and apples.
 In 1929, Healdsburg touted its agricultural prosperity with its city slogan, "Healdsburg: the Buckle of the Prune Belt."

 By 1930, prunes were the most important industry in Healdsburg and remained the largest cash crop until the 1970s when many orchards were pulled up and were planted (again) to vineyards.
 By the mid 1980s, virtually all the prunes were gone.
 Today wine is the primary agricultural industry.